 ORMHOF maintains a collection of vintage off-road vehicles that are displayed at museums around the country, as well as an extensive online archive of print, images, and videos, with more content added as funds become available.
-The Hall of Fame recently announced the International Off-Road Registry, inviting clubs, organizations, events, businesses, and individuals with fifty years or more of history in off-road to apply for Hall of Fame heritage status in the official archives of the Off-Road Motorsports Hall of Fame.
+The Hall of Fame Off-Road Registry invites clubs, organizations, events, businesses, and individuals with fifty years or more of history in off-road to apply for Hall of Fame heritage status in the official archives of the Off-Road Motorsports Hall of Fame.

-ORMHOF is guided by an all-volunteer board of leaders in the off-road community, including Mark McMillin, Frank ‘Butch’ Arciero Jr, Colin Butcher, Dave Cole, Frank DeAngelo, Bud Feldkamp, Jeff Furrier, Bob Ham, Josh Hall, Rafael Navarro III, Bonnie Vessels, and Rory Ward.
+ORMHOF is guided by an all-volunteer board of leaders in the off-road community, including chairman Mark McMillin and board members Frank ‘Butch’ Arciero Jr, Dave Cole, Frank DeAngelo, Bud Feldkamp, Jeff Furrier, Bob Ham, Josh Hall, Gary Haugley, Rich Klein, Rafael Navarro III, Fardad Niknam, Bonnie Vessels, and Rory Ward.

-Visit the Hall of Fame website for links to 2022 Gala tickets, discounted room rates, and Gala sponsorship opportunities, browse the ORMHOF online collections of print, images, and video, and to learn more about how to join, partner, or donate.
+Links to 2023 Gala tickets, discounted room rates, and Gala sponsorship opportunities are available on the 2023 Ceremony tab.
+We invite you to browse the ORMHOF online collections of print, images, and video, and to learn more about how to join, partner, or donate.
 Legends live at ormhof.org.

 - 4 Wheel Parts